History Major Requirements

 - 400-level Capstone or Senior Thesis (4 credits)

-- Six additional courses from at least two of the following four areas: Europe, Latin America, U.S., and Global, with three courses at the 300 or 400 level (21 credits)
+- Three Concentrations from the following four areas: Europe, Latin America, U.S., and Global.
+(21-24 credits)

 HIST 322: Historical Methods (4credits)